barendt/gcb535-project/README.md

 - evalue
 - bit score

+### Generating data for visualizing GO term prevalence

+After BLASTs have been performed, you can generate CSV-formatted files containing GO term prevalence among BLAST hits by using `visualization/generate_go_chart_data.rb`:

+    ruby visualization/generate_go_chart_data.rb -q 7227 -b blastdb/cae.db

+This will create a new file, `results/gochartdata-7227_cae.csv`, with the following columns:

+- GO ID
+- GO Term
+- Count

+where 'Count' is the number of query gene products bearing that annotation that were significant hits against at least 1 transcript in the query database.

 ### Generating mappings between spider transcripts and model organism gene products

 Run `generate_gene_to_transcript_map.rb` and specify the query species taxon ID and the local BLAST db to use.